Building a Character: Contents

-History
+Overview

 Building a Character is the third volume in a set of three volumes that Stanislavski wrote which crafted a method for actors to develop techniques, acting, and characters for the acting craft.
 The first volume, My Life in the Art outlines Stanislavski's experience acting in the Moscow Art Theater.
 The second volume, An Actor Prepares, explores how actors prepare and the internalized processes that actors undergo when preparing for the stage.

 Following volume two is Building a Character.
 This volume examines the externalized body and mechanisms external to the body.
 Building a character in this work includes the inflection, diction, and tone of the voice.
 It also includes the gait and movement of the body, as well as the body's interaction with props and other bodies.
 This volume also extends to the usage and wearing of costumes, including how the actor wears them and uses them to enrich the character portrayed on stage.

 Stanislavki's theory transformed ways of acting so much that his method, which is similar to control theory, is now just referred to as "method" or "the method."

 Reception

-Critics tend agree that Stanislavski's volumes are some of the most comprehensive and helpful books for actors trying to build their craft and stage characters.
+Critics tend to agree that Stanislavski's volumes are some of the most comprehensive and helpful books for actors trying to build their craft and stage characters.
 The series, especially Building a Character, focuses more on craft rather than literature and drama.
-Prior to the publication of Building a Character, there was a serious gap in manuals for actors in building a character for the stage through acting mechanics.
+Prior to the publication of Building a Character, there was a lack of reference works for actors in building a character for the stage through acting mechanics.

-However, while the book fills gaps in acting craft, critics argue that development of a character on stage and the evolution of an individual's acting craft is difficult to obtain through reading.
-Rather, acting skills and character building occur through practice, experience, and adaptation to scenarios that occur on stage.

-The book itself is also historically influenced by Russian culture and theater, as well as European theater, prior to World War I. There are still methods that are used by modern actors and on modern stages.
+The book is historically influenced by Russian culture and theater, as well as European theater prior to World War I.